 As part of the Kansas Cooperative Council's internship program, we host a "Co-ops 101" seminar in Topeka for any interested KCC member cooperatives' interns.
-The event will be a great Opportunity for students across the state to learn about the cooeprative business structure, network with each other and share their experiences.
+This event is a great opportunity for students across the state to learn about the cooperative business structure, network with each other and share their experiences.

 "Co-ops 101 was an opportunity unique from others in my past.
 I was able to meet other interns in similar positions to mine, while also sharing stories amongst each other; putting me in a position to grow from their experiences!" - Michael M.